-Recursive backtrack to the end while saving the max path water level on each function call.
+Here’s a solution: Recursive backtrack to the end while saving the max path water level on each function call.
 Track a visited cell set to trim the search space.
 O(n^2)

-That means, for this problem, the function must loop through the stream, inputting 2 entries at a time and choosing between the two of them with a random method.
+A function that is O(1) means it does not grow with the input data size.
+For this problem, the function must loop through the stream, inputting two entries at a time and choosing between the two with a random method.

 Here’s a solution for this Python data structures question:

 import bisect def index(a, x): i = bisect.bisect_left(a, x) return i a = [1,2,4,5] print(index(a, 6)) print(index(a, 3))

 The best way to prepare for a data engineer interview is practice.
 Practice as many example interview questions as possible, focusing primarily on the most important skills for the job, as well as where you have gaps in knowledge.

 If you’d like to land a job in Data Engineering, Interview Query offers the following resources: